eugenesvk/bypass-paywalls-chrome-clean/README.md

 Wired (wired.com)

 ### New site requests:
+Only large or major sites will be considered.
+No small sites or local newspapers.
 1. Visit an article on the site you want to bypass the paywall for and copy the article title.
 2. Open up a new Private window (Ctrl+Shift+P) and paste the article title into Google.
 3. Click on the same article from the Google search results page.
 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-firefox/issues/new) to add the site, otherwise my extension cannot bypass it either.